-Emotionally and physically exhausted, President Heber J. Grant still worried over his young boy--his last son who lay seriously ill and in excruciating pain.
-He had put all of his hopes and dreams into this last son, afraid to let him go.
-But then, an other-worldly dream comforted his breaking heart, preparing him for the pain which was to come.
+Emotionally and physically exhausted, President Heber J. Grant worried over his 7-year-old son— who lay seriously ill and in excruciating pain.
+President Grant was terrified at the idea of losing another child, having already lost one son, but then an other-worldly dream comforted his breaking heart, preparing him for the pain which was to come.

 "I have been blessed with only two sons.
 One of them died at five years of age and the other at seven.
 My last son died of a hip disease.
 I had built great hopes that he would live to spread the Gospel at home and abroad and be an honor to me.
 About an hour before he died I had a dream that his mother, who was dead, came for him, and that she brought with her a messenger, and she told this messenger to take the boy while I was asleep; and in the dream I thought I awoke and I seized my son and fought for him and finally succeeded in getting him away from the messenger who had come to take him, and in so doing I dreamed that I stumbled and fell upon him.